All Episodes

 We're not going to have any votes on amendments.

-We're going to go there, and Queen Pelosi is going to tell us what the bill looks like.
+We're going to go there and Queen Pelosi is going to tell us what the bill looks like.

-And then we're going to have to vote on it tomorrow with no amendments and no ability because we're not there doing our job while we're asking people in supermarkets and is it exactly the same bill in the Senate, or is she going to put her, you know, usual uh waste fraud and abuse in there?
+And then we're going to have to vote on it tomorrow with no amendments and no ability because we're not there doing our job while we're asking people in supermarkets.

-Well, I believe they're going to call up the Senate bill as it came through, but remember that that took forever because they were waiting because uh Nancy Pelosi kept demanding more stuff.
+But remember that that took forever because they were waiting because Nancy Pelosi kept demanding more stuff.

-And so we should have passed that last week.
+So we should have passed that last week as a clean funding bill.

-I think she should fly around the country in a private jet and then lend it to everybody else in Congress, and and everybody needs you guys need to go back to work.
+I think she should fly around the country in a private jet and then lend it to everybody else in Congress.

-I mean, how do you ask the rest of the country to produce uh all of the food, even for places like New York, Long Island, upstate New York?
+I mean, how do you ask the rest of the country to produce all of the food, even for places like New York, Long Island, upstate New York?

-But short of that, all of our drug stores have all the medicines they need.
+But short of that, all of our drugstores have all the medicines they need.

 They're open.

-Our restaurants are trying to stay open, you know.
+Our restaurants are trying to stay open.

-Uh it's tough because you can't go to a restaurant.
+It's tough because you can't go to a restaurant.

 A lot of them are doing pickup.